lsst/rtn-106/index.rst

 Goals
 =====

-To use Rubin data to test and demonstrate the functionality and science-readiness of individual components of the automated alert follow-up ecosystem, to both the science community and the general public.
+To use Rubin data to test and demonstrate the functionality and science-readiness of individual components of the automated alert follow-up ecosystem.

+The target audience of this demo is both the science community and the general public.

 Timeline